rhyuen/robert-writes/content/bashrc.md

 ---
-title: '.bashrc and .bash_profile'
+title: 'The difference the .bashrc and .bash_profile files'
 slug: 'bashrc'
-date: '2021-1-2'
+date: '2021-01-02'
 ---

-# .bashrc and .bash_profile
+# A Difference between .bashrc and .bash_profile

 `.bash_profile` is only run each time you login to your computer.